imsushant12/AWS-Notes/17_AWS_S3_Bucket.md

 - A temporary URL granting access to a specific S3 object for a defined timeframe
 - Eliminates the need for users to have AWS credentials, enhancing security
 - Allow users to upload files to S3 bucket without providing permanent access credentials
-- Grant temporary access for users to download specific files from your S3 bucket
+- Grant temporary access for users to download specific files from S3 bucket
 - Share sensitive data securely by generating presigned URLs with expiry times